lloydmeta/enumeratum/README.md

 ### SBT

-In `build.sbt`, set the Enumeratum version in a variable (for the latest version, set `val enumeratumVersion = ` the version you in the Maven badge above).
+In `build.sbt`, set the Enumeratum version in a variable (for the latest version, set `val enumeratumVersion = ` the version you see in the Maven badge above).

 ```scala